Are you being overcharged by Thai motorcycle taxis?

-A motorcycle taxi is a fast, direct and sometimes thrilling means of transport when navigating Bangkok’s heavy traffic.
+A motorcycle taxi is a fast, direct and sometimes exciting form of transport when navigating Bangkok’s heavy traffic.
 However, unlike the BTS or MRT with their fixed pricing, or metered taxis, motorcycle taxi fares can sometimes be unclear, leading to overcharging.

 Motorcycle taxi stands often have price charts showing how much it costs from that stand to each popular destination.
-These charts are typically displayed in Thai, for which translation apps can be a useful solution.
+These charts are in Thai, so translation apps can be useful.

 If no price is displayed, the safest approach is to ask for the fare before hopping on.